AkihisaYamada/nlt/README.md

 ```
 It is sometimes better to use `obtain` and specify only essential properties,
 since other theories can *replace* the constant by a term that satisfies the properies.

+## Disclaimer

+This project is purely private and none of the author's past employers' resource was
+spent for it.
+Nevertheless, I would like to thank Hitoshi Ohsaki, for letting me work
+on term rewriting and Isabelle/HOL, which brought me important insights for this project;
+and also for supporting me in the difficult situation.